lame/Notes/ElasticSearch.md

 **Highlighting**: showing the snippets of text that match the search

 Types of highlighters:
-- highlighter: requires re-analysis of the text
+- Highlighter: requires re-analysis of the text
 - FVH Fast Vector Highlighter: uses term vectors; doesn't need to reanalyze text before rendering; not necessairily faster than highlighter, depends on data
 - Postings: requires _**index_option**_ be set to offset; sentence based

 Highlighter type is automatically chosen based on mappings

+### Lab

 ```json
 GET /stack/question/_search